Skip to Content

 The Spot

-Our Staten Island Justice Center is home to one of New York City’s Family Enrichment Centers – resident-led spaces where parents and children can find support, community, and free services.
-Dubbed “The Spot” by residents, the Family Enrichment Center at our Staten Island Justice Center hosts holiday and birthday celebrations, laundry services, and a community closet where up to 100 residents each week can find clean clothing, shoes, food, household goods, and more.
+Our Staten Island Justice Center is home to one of New York City’s Family Enrichment Centers—resident-led spaces where parents and children can find support, community, and free services.
+Dubbed “The Spot” by residents, the Family Enrichment Center hosts holiday and birthday celebrations, laundry services, and a community closet where up to 100 residents each week can find clean clothing, shoes, food, household goods, and more.
 On Thanksgiving and Christmas, we distributed free meals and gifts to hundreds of families and children at the Spot.

 AIM

-AIM (Advocate, Intervene, and Mentor) is an Alternative to Placement program that provides one-on-one mentoring for young people between the ages of 13 and 18.
-AIM is designed to help participants address age-specific needs, develop positive social bonds, and engage with their community in a positive and meaningful way.
-Mentees are paired with a Youth Engagement Specialist (Mentor) that supports their growth and development throughout the duration of the program.
-AIM is a program in conjunction with the New York City Department of Probation, to reduce crime and recidivism, as well as promote lifelong gains for court-involved youth.
+AIM (Advocate, Intervene, and Mentor) is an alternative-to-placement program that provides one-on-one mentoring for young people between the ages of 13 and 18.
+AIM is designed to help participants address age-specific needs, develop positive social bonds, and engage with their community in a meaningful way.
+Mentees are paired with a Youth Engagement Specialist or mentor who supports their growth and development throughout the duration of the program.
+AIM is a partnership with the New York City Department of Probation to reduce crime and recidivism, as well as promote lifelong gains for court-involved youth.

 Works Plus

 In collaboration with the New York City Council and the Department of Probation, Works Plus engages Staten Island youth and young adults ages 16 to 30 who are affected by gun violence in pro-social activities that focus on educational advancement, life skills, and job readiness.
-Each year, over two dozen people from Staten Island engaged with Works Plus.
+Over two dozen young people engage with Works Plus each year.

 Youth Wellness Initiative

-The Staten Island Justice Center’s Youth Wellness Initiative provides social-emotional support and learning opportunities to youth 13-18 who are court-involved or at risk of court involvement.
+Our Youth Wellness Initiative provides social-emotional support and learning opportunities to youth ages 13 to 18 who are court-involved or at risk of court involvement.
 Services are provided by trained mental health professionals and youth engagement specialists.
-Youth Wellness participants have access to short-term individual counseling as well as social and emotional learning workshops.
+Youth Wellness participants get access to short-term individual counseling as well as social and emotional learning workshops.

 Read More